bukowskis/logging-hq/README.md

 # Usage

-To test it locally, just hit something like "bundle install && rackup".
+To test it locally, just hit something like `bundle install && rackup`.

 In Rails, you could use this: